dmbarbour/wikilon/docs/ABCRT.md

 If we delete our array, we'll decref our shares of the cells at each edge.
 If we held the last share, we'll take ownership of the associated cell and include it in our argument to the free() function.
 Otherwise, we leave it to the other shareholder.
 If instead we recombine our arrays, we can eliminate the share between them.

+Alternatively, it might be better to recognize potential overlap upon destruction, and keep some extra metadata per context for tracking 'shared' cells only when destruction occurs.
+This is a tempting option.

 *Note:* The overlap object can be omitted for arrays hosted in the nursery.

 #### Logical Reversal